What is 4PL logistics: Difference between 3PL and 4PL logistics

 What is the difference between 3PL and 4PL?

-3PL and 4PL in supply chain management serve different roles — one executes tasks while the other guides the whole strategy.
+3PL and 4PL in supply chain management serve different roles: one executes tasks while the other guides the whole strategy.
+Both models involve outsourcing your logistics.
+But 3PL and 4PL are not interchangeable, and picking the wrong one costs you.

 • Asset ownership.
 3PL providers own warehouses, trucks, and distribution centers.
 They handle the physical movement and storage of your products.
 Meanwhile, the 4PL model providers only coordinate service providers to create your supply chain network.